Shanuka00/Hallucination-Detector/README.md

 **Input**: "Tell me about Isaac Newton"

-**ChatGPT Response**: "Isaac Newton was born in 1643 in Woolsthorpe, England.
+**target LLM Response**: "Isaac Newton was born in 1643 in Woolsthorpe, England.
 He formulated the laws of motion and universal gravitation, publishing his masterwork Principia Mathematica in 1687.
 Interestingly, he was also born in Berlin during his early years."

 **LLM-Extracted Claims**:
 - C1: "Newton was born in 1643 in Woolsthorpe, England"